CybercentreCanada/assemblyline-service-cuckoo/README.md

     mkdir -p ~/.config/osinfo/os/ubuntu.com/
     wget https://gitlab.com/libosinfo/osinfo-db/raw/master/data/os/ubuntu.com/ubuntu-18.04.xml.in -O ~/.config/osinfo/os/ubuntu.com/ubuntu-18.04.xml

+Install the OS.
+Make sure to select the option that logs the user in at boot without a password.
+Install any additonal applications or services you'd like at this point.

     sudo virt-install --connect qemu:///system --virt-type kvm \
         --name ubuntu1804 \
         --ram 1024 \